 Visiting professor at Duke Corporate Education, ZFU International Business School, University Frankfurt, MCI

 University of Southern California, Virtual Networks Research Project

 Doctorate (DCM) in coaching and mentoring at University of Oxford Brookes,UK

 Coaching education at the Center for Creative Leadership, Greensboro, USA; Education as systemic consultant and coach at the IFW Institute, Munich; Education as trainer for organization simulation Celemi, “the power of learning”, Sweden

 Master’s degree Mechanical Engineering at University of Karlsruhe Summa cum laude, award as best in class, Scholarship for intellectually gifted students (DAAD and Tunisian Government)

 October 1991 – July 1992

 PNDS Intensive German language course, University of Heidelberg, DAAD scholarship

-Here you can download my profile as PDF in both English and German.
+Here you can download my profile as PDF in English.